Infant Eye care

 Children should have their first eye exams at 6 months of age

 Even if no eye or vision problems are apparent, the American Optometric Association recommends scheduling your baby's first eye assessment at 6 months.

-Under this program, Dr. Johnson provides a comprehensive infant eye assessment between 6 and 12 months of age as a no-cost public service.
+Dr. Johnson provides a comprehensive infant eye assessment starting at 6 months of age.

 Things that Dr. Johnson will test for include:

 excessive or unequal amounts of nearsightedness, farsightedness, or astigmatism

 These problems are not common, but it is important to identify children who have them at this young age.
 Vision development and eye health problems are easier to correct if treatment begins early.

 Infant eye care is designed to ensure that eye and vision care becomes an essential part of infant wellness care to improve a child's quality of life.